University of Rostock: 1419–1919

+The origins of the university date back to the Late Middle Ages, when the city of Rostock had achieved great prosperity through its membership of the Hanseatic League.
 The university was founded in 1419 by confirmation of Pope Martin V and thus is one of the oldest universities in Northern Europe.

 In Germany, there are only five universities that were founded earlier, while only Heidelberg and Leipzig operated continuously since then: Heidelberg (1386), Cologne (1388/1919), Erfurt (1392/1994), Würzburg (1402/1582) and Leipzig (1409).
 That makes Rostock University the third oldest German university in continuous operation.

-Throughout the 15th and 16th centuries, the University of Rostock had about 400 to 500 students each year and was among the most important universities in Germany and Northern Europe at the time, with many of its students originating from the Low Countries, Scandinavia or other countries bordering the Baltic Sea.
+Throughout the 15th and 16th centuries, the University of Rostock had about 500 students each year and was among the most important universities in Germany and Northern Europe at the time, with many of its students originating from the Low Countries, Scandinavia or other countries bordering the Baltic Sea.

 In the course of political struggles and due to pressure from the church, the university moved to Greifswald in 1437 and remained there until 1443.
 From 1487 to 1488 teaching took place in Lübeck.
 A few years after the city of Rostock, the university became Protestant in 1542.
 Henceforth, Humanism and Lutheranism were defining characteristics of the university.

 In the 16th century, Rostock was the first university to teach Copernicanism, which was introduced by Professor Duncan Liddel.
 After the Thirty Years' War (1618–1648), however, for about two centuries the University of Rostock played only a regional role.
 After the "ownership" of the university had moved from the city to the state (Grand Duchy of Mecklenburg-Schwerin) in 1827, however, things changed for the better.
 The second half of the 19th century saw generous building activity in Rostock's alma mater and the university soon regained its old reputation amongst German universities.